 There are 4 classes that you can choose from: Engineer, Outlander, Embermage, and Berserker.
 Each of them is unique and will give you a completely different experience of the game.

 Everything about this game is great, except the main storyline.

 If you want to play a story-driven RPG, you should try some of the other titles mentioned in this article.
 But if you just want to enjoy yourself, Torchlight 2 is absolutely an ideal choice.
 You can play it for dozens of hours without getting bored or feeling that it’s repetitive.

 4. Tails of Iron

-The game was released in September, 2021 and since then, it has sold hundreds of thousands of copies.
-It’s definitely not as famous as some of the other big RPGs that got released in the last 5 years, but it is worth trying nonetheless.
-The critics gave it a score of 81, while Steam users gave it a 90% approval rating.
+The game came out in September, 2021.
+It’s definitely not as famous as some of the other big RPGs that have come out in the last 5 years, but it is worth trying nonetheless.

 One of the great aspects of this RPG is its graphics.
-The cartoonish style is very appealing, carefully designed, and will remind you of games like Knights and Bikes, Nobody Saves the World, and Disco Elysium, all of which are great games by the way.
+The cartoonish style is very appealing, carefully designed, and will remind you of games similar to Disco Elysium, Knights and Bikes, and Nobody Saves the World.

-It might sound a bit childish, and it is, but the game itself is beautifully made and can be enjoyed by people of all ages.
-Along the way, you’ll encounter memorable companions and will be required to overcome your fears.
+It might sound a bit childish, and it is, but the game itself is beautifully made and is suitable for people of all ages.
+Along the way, you’ll encounter memorable companions and will need to overcome your fears.

 5. Dark Souls 3

 Dark Souls 3 utilizes many of the features of the first two games in the series and builds upon them, refining everything in a masterful way.
-This is a well-crafted souls-like experience and was appreciated by critics and fans alike.
+This is a pristine souls-like experience.

 The game came out in 2016 and received a rating of 8.6+ on Metascore.
 On Steam, 93% of the 200,000+ reviews are positive.